shubhangi-sharma23/TSF_DS_ML/README.md

 #Task 03 - Unsupervised Machine Learning

-From the given "Iris" dataset, we will predict the 'Optimum Number of clusters' and represent it visually.
+From the given "Iris" dataset, we will predict the 'Optimum Number of clusters' using K-Means Clustering and represent it visually.